 Pupils who have been diagnosed as having a learning difficulty may be entitled to access arrangements in external assessments, such as additional time and/or use of a computer to complete tests and assessments.
-Pupils who are granted access arrangements for external assessments must have these recommended by an educational psychologist or qualified specialist assessor.
+Pupils who are granted access arrangements for external assessments should have these recommended by an appropriately qualified specialist assessor, such as an educational psychologist or dyslexia assessor.
 The school must be in possession of a report for the specific recommendations to be granted.
 Such pupils will be given these allowances in all internal examinations.
 Parents should speak with the SENDCo and the Deputy Head (Academic) with regard to any application for additional support in external assessments.